nloadholtes/synappio-client/Cookbooks/Remediate-User.md

 This command will allow you to remove multiple members from a list at once by POSTing a .csv of addresses that you'd like to unsubscribe.
 After validating a list, specify multiple members to be unsubscribed by passing a .csv list of members to: /{list_slug}/unsubscribe.csv

-Parameters:

-**header**
-* paramType: query
-* required: true
-* type: boolean
+**Parameters:**

-* description: Specifies if there is a header row present in the .csv file
+header (boolean): Specifies if there is a header row present in the .csv file

-**slug_col**
-* paramType: query
-* required: false
-* type: integer
-* description: Specifies if a unique identifier is available for the address.
+slug_col (integer): Specifies if a unique identifier is available for the address.
 If this is omitted, a slug will be generated automatically for each address.

 Sample Command: